Persper/js-callgraph/README.md

 ## Filtering format

-In the filter useable all valid regular expression.
+In the filter usable all valid regular expression.
 The list order influence the effective filtering.

 The first character of line represent the type of filtering:
 ```
 # Comment line